werf22/To-Do-List-Base-NoImport/PROJECTS_FILE_STRUCTURE_DOCUMENTATION.md

     *   `ImportCSVModal.tsx` - Modal dialog for importing tasks from CSV files
     *   `SimpleTaskList.jsx` - Simple component for displaying tasks in a list format
     *   `TaskForm.tsx` - Component for adding new tasks
-    *   `TaskList.tsx` - Component for displaying tasks in a tabular format
+    *   `TaskList.tsx` - Component for displaying tasks in a tabular format.
+Displays a list of tasks, potentially with sorting, filtering, and actions like selection and deletion.
+Interacts with task API endpoints.
+(Delete functionality updated to use `DELETE /api/tasks/[id]` 2025-04-22)
     *   `/ui/Select.tsx` - Reusable dropdown component with search functionality
     *   `/ui/MultiSelect.tsx` - Reusable multi-select component with checkboxes for selecting multiple options